vEUCaddict/packer-hcl/README.md

+# WINDOWS 10 & 11 IMAGE CREATION WITH PACKER (HCL CODE LANGUAGE)
+## The fundatment of the images are based on the best practices of VMware, Microsoft and Citrix
+### Do note when using the images for Microsoft and Citrix.
+My intention to start was for an VMware Horizon environment, so the focus is there.

-Before you begin, please check the following:
+### Before you begin, please check the following:
 - Download packer.exe (https://www.packer.io/downloads) and packer-plugin-windows-update (https://github.com/rgl/packer-plugin-windows-update/releases) and place them in the root directory of this folder;
 - Place the VMware Tools - ISO file on a vSphere Datastore and check the path in the correct variable;
 - Place the Windows 10/11 - ISO file on the vSphere Datastore and check the path in the correct variable;